Michigan–Michigan State men's ice hockey rivalry: History

 The regular home arenas for the teams are Yost Ice Arena (capacity 5,800) and Munn Ice Arena (capacity 6,114).
 The two schools play at least four times a year through conference play, and with regularity play a fifth game in the Great Lakes Invitational.
 It is possible for the teams to meet nine times throughout the season with regular season, GLI, Big Ten tournament and NCAA tournament games.
 The teams often play games on neutral sites and have played at least once per year since 1990 in Detroit, starting at Joe Louis Arena (capacity 20,066).
 The teams generally alternate years in which they hold a home game in the city.
 Beginning during the 2015–16 season, the winner of each game at Joe Louis Arena receives the Iron D Trophy.
 The last contest at Joe Louis Arena was on February 10, 2017, with Little Caesars Arena (capacity 19,515) replacing Joe Louis Arena entirely.

 Since the Little Caesars Arena's hockey configuration capacity exceeds that of all regular collegiate hockey home venues as well as the Beanpot Tournament host venue, TD Garden, the annual game at LCA is among the most attended college hockey games each year, rivaled only by the Frozen Four.

 During the 2023–24 season, Michigan and Michigan State faced each other in the NCAA tournament for the first time in the history of the rivalry.
 Michigan defeated Michigan State 5–2 to advance to their third consecutive Frozen Four.

 An element of the rivalry is that Michigan (1964, 1992*, 1993* and 2018) and Michigan State (1999 and 2001) are the only two schools to have had both their hockey team and basketball team qualify for the Final Four of the NCAA men's ice hockey championship and NCAA Division I men's basketball tournament in the same season.

 Duel in the D series

 Michigan and Michigan State meet once a year in Detroit for a neutral site game.
 Michigan gets home team designation in even years, while Michigan State gets home team designation in odd years.
-Michigan leads the Duel in the D series 19–13–5.
-In 2016, the teams started competing for the Iron D trophy, Michigan has won the trophy five times, while Michigan State has won twice.
+Michigan leads the Duel in the D series 19–14–5.
+In 2016, the teams started competing for the Iron D trophy, Michigan has won the trophy five times, while Michigan State has won four times.